nobody-1617/DETA/README.md

-# DETA: Debiased Task Adaptation for Few-Shot Learning
+# DETA: Denoised Task Adaptation for Few-Shot Learning
 ## Abstract
 Test-time task adaptation in few-shot learning aims to adapt a pre-trained task-agnostic model for capturing task-specific knowledge of the test task, rely only on few-labeled support samples.
 Previous attempts  generally focus on developing advanced algorithms to achieve the goal, while neglecting the inherent problems of the given support samples.
 In fact, with only a handful of samples available, the adverse effect of either the data noise (a.k.a.
 X-noise) or the label noise (a.k.a.
 Y-noise) from support samples can be severely amplified.
 To tackle the problem, in this work we propose DEnoised Task Adaptation (DETA), a unified data- and label-denoising framework orthogonal to existing task adaptation approaches.
 Without extra supervision, DETA filters out task-irrelevant (i.e. noisy) global and local representations by taking advantage of both global visual information and local region details of support samples.
 On the challenging Meta-Dataset, DETA consistently improves the performance of a broad spectrum of baseline methods applied on various pre-trained models.
 Notably, by tackling the overlooked data noise in Meta-Dataset, DETA establishes new state-of-the-art results.